Breast cancer treatments are always evolving and improving.

 Hylecta is approved to treat both nonmetastatic and metastatic breast cancer.

-Atezolizumab is approved for people with locally advanced or metastatic triple-negative breast cancer (TNBC) that can’t be surgically removed, whose tumors express a protein called PD-L1.
+Atezolizumab is approved for people with locally advanced or metastatic triple-negative breast cancer (TNBC) that can’t be surgically removed, or whose tumors express a protein called PD-L1.
+It is also used in combination with paclitaxel.

 It works by helping the immune system attack cancer cells.
 It’s often referred to as immunotherapy and is given together with chemotherapy for TNBC.